FeatureBaseDB/featurebase-docs/_includes/sql-guide/sql-eg-insert-bulk-statements.md

-## BULK INSERT statements
+## `BULK INSERT` examples

-The following SQL examples demonstrate BULK INSERT using different clauses and data sources
+The following SQL examples demonstrate BULK INSERT using different clauses and data sources.

 | Statement | Target table | FROM clause | TRANSFORM clause | WITH clause |
 |---|---|---|---|---|